Gorton's Solution with Humic and Fulvic acids$12.98

 A real-time trial in a home garden

-I had the chance to try this product for a length of five weeks.
-I tried different plants in my garden.
+I had the chance to try this product for five weeks.
+But, first, I tried different plants in my garden.

 - six sweet pepper plants (established)